garfieldnate/garfieldnate.github.io/src/pages/posts/2011-07-29-parsing-in-cognitive-modeller.md

 After years of studying the Mac, they attempt to create machines which imitate its functions.
 One person creates a crude screen, another makes some memory with pathetic storage size, and others draft intricate blueprints explaining how the programs function within the machine.
 They don't all agree on the underlying mechanisms, so they split and pursue different theories.
 The end product is several schools of research attempting to build the machine by studying different aspects of it.
 Will they ever make an actual Macintosh themselves?
 Not likely, with 1950s technology.
 How can they even tell if they've gotten it right?
 They can experiment with their own machine and see if it acts somewhat like the Mac.

+<ResponsiveFigure
+    class_="center"
+    src="/images/content_images/hardware_v_software.png"
-{{< figure class="center" src="/images/content_images/hardware_v_software.png" title="The scientists study the hardware and software inside of the futuristic Mac" alt="Left: the inside of a computer with capacitors and other electronic parts showing.
-Right: the Mac desktop animating the opening or closing of a application window.">}}
+    alt="Left: the inside of a computer with capacitors and other electronic parts showing.
+Right: the Mac desktop animating the opening or closing of a application window." title="The scientists study the hardware and software inside of the futuristic Mac" />

 Now, what does all of this have to do with cognitive modeling?